How to Earn Your ABR®

 Benchmark 2: Additional Education

-Complete one qualifying elective course online or in-person.
+In addition to the ABR® Designation Course, complete one qualifying elective course online or in-person.
 Some courses may also apply towards different designations or certifications.

 View Elective Options